marinasundstrom/MySite/input/posts/scaling-a-monolith-without-microservices.md

 ### Project boundaries

-If you have not already, you can split the parts of the application into separate projects, while still referencing them from the main project.
+If you have not already, you can split the parts of the application (your services) into separate projects, while still referencing them from the main project.
 That will create a boundary between, for instance, Provision and Subscriptions, which can not directly access each ones implementations.

+How would you access functionality across these project boundaries?

+You put all your service contracts, interfaces, Data Transfer Objects (DTOs), Commands, etc in another project.
+That project is in its turn referenced by the consuming service.
+The contracts can then be used when wiring up Dependency Injection or using a Message Bus.

 ### Database

-Another trait to microservices is that a service own its own data - meaning that only that service can directly insert into or update the database.
+Another trait of microservices is that a service own its own data - meaning that only that service can directly insert into or update the database.
 In other words, the bounded context applies even here.
 In a monolith database it is totally possible to maintain boundaries using something like schemas.
 You can also enforce the boundaries at code level via a well defined Data Access layer.

 On top of this, you can scale the database itself using replication.